 Quaint Hotel Rabat

 Maraxlokk is one of the surviving traditional Maltese fishing villages, perched on an inlet at the south end of the island.
-It is renowned for its lively markets, with an array of bright and colourful stalls selling fish, fresh local produce and souvenirs.
+It is renowned for its open food market, with an array of bright and colourful stalls selling fish, fresh local produce and souvenirs.

 The village is a one of Malta’s more remote spots, but a good launchpad for exploring around the coast if you hire a car.
 The area immediately around Marsaxlokk features some scenic walks and secluded swimming holes.